praetorian-inc/praetorian-cli/README.md

 praetorian chariot get seed <SEED_KEY> --plugin ~/code/my-process-seed.py
 ```

-The CLI ships with built-in scripts in
+The CLI comes with built-in scripts in
 [this directory](https://github.com/praetorian-inc/praetorian-cli/tree/main/praetorian_cli/plugins/scripts).
 For those, you only need to specify the name: